metrics-rs/metrics/metrics/CODE_OF_CONDUCT.md

 ## Moderation

 These are the policies for upholding our community's standards of conduct.
-If you feel that a thread needs moderation, please use the contact information above, or mention @tobz in the thread.
+If you feel that a thread needs moderation, please use the contact information above, or mention @tobz or @LucioFranco in the thread.

 1. Remarks that violate this Code of Conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.